BakaySerg/BakaySerg.github.io/README.md

 # BakaySerg.github.io
-for demonstration my projects
+This host for the dismantling of my projects for clients
-for  my client